-High working capital intensity - The company's working capital intensity remains high primarily due to high inventory levels (given the seasonality in the availability of basmati paddy and the need to store rice for ageing).
+High working capital intensity, exposed to intense competition in the industry - The company's working capital intensity remains high primarily due to high inventory levels (given the seasonality in the availability of basmati paddy and the need to store rice for ageing).
 While high inventory levels increase KRBL's vulnerability towards price volatility, it is valued at a cost and carries a premium pricing due to ageing, which mitigates the impact of price volatility to some extent.
+The basmati rice industry is highly fragmented and is marked by the presence of numerous players.
+This intensifies competition and limits the pricing flexibility of the industry participants.
+However, KRBL benefits to an extent because of its strong brand presence.